 Jesse H. lives and primarily flies within the Midwest.
-He is the previous owner of a Beechcraft A36 Bonanza equipped with a TKS Ice Protection System.
+He was the previous owner of a Beechcraft A36 Bonanza equipped with a TKS Ice Protection System.

 How did you get started in aviation?

 Since the 1970s we have used an aircraft to check on construction sites spread throughout the Midwest.
 Our aircraft have always been owner flown.
 I started flying in 2005 when my grandpa retired.
 He was going to sell the plane, so I got my license and have been flying multiple times per week since then.

 We have slowly stepped up to more capable aircraft.
 At the time we were flying an A36 Bonanza and wanted to make it more capable for the 4-6 months out of the year when that ice could delay a trip.
 I had a friend with TKS on a Cessna 210 and was amazed how well the system works.
 Ultimately, the performance I saw with it on his 210 sold me.

 What did TKS do for your mission?

 TKS provided us with more options and flexibility when weather was poor.